Working together for a common goal

 Check out who we all are and what we do below:

-Inigo is a young senior civil engineer who works in worldwide projects related with water, sites development and sustainable infrastructures.
-At the moment he is placed in the South African office of Arup, the company where he has been working since he joined as a graduate.
-Inigo did a 6 months volunteering placement in Bulambuli, Uganda with the same communities that CfD supports now.
+Iñigo is a young senior civil engineer who works in worldwide projects related to water, site development and sustainable infrastructures.
+At the moment he hold the position of Senior International Development consultant of Arup, the company where he has been working ever since he joined as a graduate.
+In the past, Iñigo did a 6 months volunteering placement in Bulambuli, Uganda with the same communities that CfD supports now.

-Sandra works in the International Development field as a Water, Hygiene and Sanitation advisor at Action Against Hunger.
-She has a background in engineering and holds a Masters in International Development.
-Her expertise is around project planning, implementation and evaluation, in contexts such as poverty-reduction strategies, livelihood resilience programs and economic and social policies in developing countries.
+With a background in engineering and a Masters in International Development, Sandra works as a Head of Programmes.
+She specialises in project planning, implementation and evaluation in contexts such as poverty-reduction strategies, livelihood resilience programs and economic and social policies in developing countries.

-In the past, she spend 6 months working with the local communities in Bulambuli.
+She spent 6 months working with the local communities in Bulambuli and 2 years living in Uganda.

 Fundraising and Legal

-Pilar is a human resources professional specialising in talent management with a passion for supporting people untap their potential and fulfil their aspirations.
-Her educational background is in law and politics, studying a Masters in Migration and Development to broaden her knowledge on these areas.
-She has volunteered and supported different NGO’s since a very early age and is currently living in the UK.
+Pilar is a human resources professional specialising in talent management with a passion for supporting people and helping them tap into their potential and fulfil their aspirations.
+Her educational background is in law and politics, followed by a Masters in Migration and Development to broaden her knowledge in these areas.
+She has volunteered and supported different NGOs since a very early age and is currently living and working in the UK.

 Sarah Bradbury is a policy manager with an MSc in International Development and experience working in the energy and international development sectors in London and overseas.
 Passionate about improving the lives of others, particularly the empowerment of women, Sarah works with the team on our campaigns and communications to help raise the profile of the entrepreneurs of Bulambuli.